 The U.S.-Canada Border Runs Directly Through This Library

-As he welcomed Canadian Prime Minster Justin Trudeau to the White House this morning, President Obama praised the close relationship between the United States and Canada.
+As he welcomed Canadian Prime Minster Justin Trudeau to the White House in 2016, President Obama praised the close relationship between the United States and Canada.
 So close, in fact, that they share a building.
 The Haskell Free Library and Opera House is stationed between Quebec and northern Vermont, “where the borderline literally runs right across the floor,” Obama pointed out.

 The location has been a tourist attraction in Stanstead, Quebec, and Derby Line, Vermont, since its completion in 1904.
 Martha Stewart Haskell and her son, Colonel Horace Stewart Haskell, both Canadians, built the building as a tribute to Mrs. Haskell’s late husband, Carlos.
 The family hoped that citizens from both countries would use it as a “center for learning and cultural enrichment,” according to the official Haskell Free Library website.